Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Results and Discussion

+In Figure \ref{fig:box}, we have also shown RMSE distribution.
+Training time and inference time per each validation set data point are also presented in Table~\ref{tab_NN_4}.
 The average inference time for each validation data point is 0.00578 ms. This implies if a passenger sends a request to the cloud to get the bus arrival time for their trip, it takes less than 0.006 ms to produce AI-based predictions.
 It should be noted this inference time indicates the required time only for one access.
-When thousands of passengers make requests to the cloud for bus arrival time, it will grow significantly.
+When thousands of passengers request bus arrival time to the cloud, it will grow significantly.